 This course has been specifically designed for GPs, and recognises the realities of general practice, the broad variety of doctor-patient relationships, and the array of circumstances that GPs work in.

-This course is accredited with the ACRRM.
+This course is accredited with the RACGP and the ACRRM.

 How long does it take?

 It is estimated that the course will take you 3-4 hours to complete, including watching the videos and completing assessments.
 You can undertake the course across multiple sessions at your own pace.
 The last screen you visit before logging off will be bookmarked and you will have the option of returning to that screen when you next log in.